 - Cover their mouth tightly with your mouth.

 - Keep the chin lifted and head tilted.

-- Continue CPR (30 chest compressions followed by 2 breaths, then repeat) until the person recovers or help arrives.
+8. Repeat chest compressions and rescue breathing until the person recovers or help arrives.
 If an AED for adults is available, use it as soon as possible.

 - If the person has normal breathing, coughing, or movement, do NOT begin chest compressions.
 Doing so may cause the heart to stop beating.

 - Unless you are a health professional, do NOT check for a pulse.
 Only a health care professional is properly trained to check for a pulse.

 When to Contact a Medical Professional

 - If you have help, tell one person to call 911 while another person begins CPR.